foyez/design-patterns/strategy/README.md

 > In computer programming, the strategy pattern (also known as the policy pattern) is a behavioural software design pattern that enables an algorithm's behavior to be selected at runtime.

-**Programmatic example**

-Translating our example from above.
-First of all we have our strategy interface and different strategy implementations

 Reference: [Design Patterns for Humans](https://github.com/kamranahmedse/design-patterns-for-humans)